-When Linda Evans was just ten years old, her parents undertook a renovation on their family farmhouse—an experience the Portland area designer calls a “memory milestone.”
+When Linda Evans was just ten years old, her parents undertook a renovation on their family farmhouse.
+She called this experience a “memory milestone.”
 After helping her mom lay out their dream kitchen—which included the selection of copper appliances and wallpaper—Linda was hooked.
 From that point on, she knew exactly what she wanted to be when she grew up: a designer.

 NT: How do you make sure a project “sings” to a client?